-The Club Challenge is a series of 11 events throughout the year in the tri-state area, starting with our Fireside Frostbite 5-Miler and ending with the Philadelphia Half & Full Marathons.
-Distances are from 5K to 26.1 miles.
-The list of 2019's events can be found below.
+The Club Challenge is a series of 11 events throughout the year in the tri-state area, starting with Shiver by the River in April and ending with the Philadelphia Half & Full Marathons in November.
+Distances are from 1 mile to 26.1 miles.
+The list of 2022's events can be found below.

 More information can be found here:

 What next?
-If you are interested, please contact Ira Meyers or Jim Lombardi
+If you are interested in joining the team for the 2022 season, please contact Ira Meyers or Jim Lombardi

 Temperatures in the mid-fifties, a partly cloudy sky and the trees in the early stages of the autumnal color show made for a perfect setting for the Delaware Distance Classic 15K in Wilmington.
 The out and back race follows the mostly flat Markel trail over wetlands, through woods and under a couple of major highways and makes for a very pleasant run.
 The AARC team had three runners participating in this Mid-Atlantic Grand Prix event.
 Taking advantage of the wonderful day was Vince Varallo who finished 11th overall and first in the 45 - 49 age group running an even 6:00 minutes per mile pace to finish in 55:51.
 Bob Boland finished 2nd in the 60 – 64 age group in 1:05:48 and Jim Lombardi finished 6th in the 50 – 54 age group in 1:16:42.